TitilayoMG/Software-Sales-Report/README.md

 * Result shows that customers are willing to pay at the begining of the year so, company should align sales efforts with the period to increase sales.

-## Thank you for reading
+## Thank you for reading!
-I am open for entry-level data anlalyst role.
+I am open for data analyst role.

 Let us have discussion about your company and industry now!